College of Nursing

 NURSE 7220 Leadership in Practice: 3 semester hours

 Prerequisites: Graduate standing.
-This course explores various leadership theories, models, and issues that facilitate effective planning, implementation, and evaluation of healthcare initiatives within select healthcare systems.
-A course focus will be on the use of advanced communication skills and interprofessional collaboration to achieve optimal health outcomes and sustain positive change initiatives.
+This course provides students with the opportunity to refine critical leadership skills and competencies necessary to positively impact the delivery of quality healthcare for patients and populations.
+Various theories, models, and issues will be explored that facilitate effective planning, implementation, and evaluation of evidence-based practice healthcare initiatives within select healthcare systems.
+A focus will be on the use of advanced communication skills and interprofessional collaboration to achieve optimal health outcomes and sustain positive change initiatives.

 NURSE 7230 Epidemiology: 3 semester hours